puppetlabs/puppetlabs-docker_platform/README.md

 Depending on the initial state of your OS, you may run into issues which may mean that Docker fails to start properly.

-#### RHEL7 and CentOS 7
+#### Enterprise Linux 7

-RHEL7/CentOS requires at least version 1.02.93 of the device-mapper package to be installed in order for Docker's default configuration to work.
-This is only available on RHEL/CentOS 7.1+.
+EL7 (Red Hat/CentOS/Oracle/Scientific) requires at least version 1.02.93 of the device-mapper package to be installed in order for Docker's default configuration to work.
+This is only available on EL7.1+.

 You can install this package via Puppet using the following manifest: